sevval-cakmak/fintek_news/README.md

 ### Project Overview

-This application fetches English-language financial news articles for a given stock name via NewsAPI.
-Each article's title and description is analyzed using [ProsusAI/FinBERT](https://huggingface.co/ProsusAI/finbert), a BERT model fine-tuned for financial sentiment classification.
-Results (positive / negative / neutral) are displayed in a React-based dashboard with charts and cards.
+This project retrieves the latest financial news for a given stock using **NewsAPI** and performs sentiment analysis with the **FinBERT** model.
+The results are presented through charts, summary statistics, and an interactive web interface.

 > **Disclaimer:** This application does not provide investment advice.
-All outputs are based solely on news sentiment distribution.
+Results are based solely on sentiment analysis of news articles.

 ### Features

-- News search by stock name via NewsAPI (up to 10 articles per query)
+- Retrieve financial news via NewsAPI
-- Per-article sentiment classification (positive / negative / neutral) and confidence score using FinBERT
+- Sentiment analysis using FinBERT
-- Buy ("AL") recommendation when positive count exceeds negative, otherwise Hold/Sell ("SATMA / BEKLE")
-- Summary statistics: total / positive / negative / neutral article counts
+- Positive, negative and neutral classification
-- Bar chart of sentiment distribution using Recharts
+- Interactive sentiment visualization
-- SVG-based semicircular sentiment gauge (0–100 score)
+- Overall market sentiment summary
-- News cards showing title, sentiment label, confidence progress bar, and source link
-- Quick-search shortcuts for popular stocks (Apple, Tesla, Nvidia, Microsoft)
-- Loading, error, and empty state screens
+- Modern and responsive user interface
-- Framer Motion animations, glassmorphism UI design

 ### Technologies

-**Backend**
+#### Backend

-- Python 3
+- Python
 - FastAPI
-- Hugging Face Transformers (`ProsusAI/finbert`)
+- Hugging Face Transformers
+- FinBERT (ProsusAI)
-- NewsAPI (external news source)
+- NewsAPI
-- `requests` library
+- Requests

-**Frontend**
+#### Frontend

-- React 19
+- React
-- Vite 8
+- Vite
-- Tailwind CSS 4
+- Tailwind CSS
+- Recharts
 - Framer Motion
-- Recharts
 - Axios
 - Lucide React